Pompano Beach, FL 33069

 • Feel out of control with their thoughts or behavior patterns

 Mental health disorders are not easily diagnosed due to the lack of accurate diagnostic tests.
-Rather, our team of mental health professionals makes diagnoses based on observations of a person’s behavior and reports from people close to the individual.
+Instead, our team of mental health professionals makes diagnoses based on observations of a person’s behavior and reports from people close to the individual.
 Symptoms can differ significantly between individuals and may change depending on the person’s situation.

 Getting an accurate diagnosis can be difficult.
 Furthermore, symptoms of different disorders can overlap, making it harder to pinpoint one specific diagnosis in times of crisis.
 Therefore, our mental health specialists must take multiple factors into account when diagnosing an individual with a mental health disorder.

 Mental health disorders can be effectively managed with professional help and treatments such as individual therapy, medications, lifestyle changes, support groups, and more.
 Moreover, It is essential to recognize signs of mental distress so that appropriate treatment can be sought immediately.
-With the right care, many people find relief from their symptoms and live productive and meaningful lives.
+With the proper care, many people find relief from their symptoms and live productive and meaningful lives.

 Leading Causes of Mental Health Disorders